desec-io/desec-stack/docs/dyndns/configure.rst

 - Update Server ``update.dedyn.io``, or Update URL ``https://update.dedyn.io/``
 - Username (the full name of the domain you want to update, e.g. yourname.dedyn.io)
 - Hostname (same as your username)
-- Password (as provided when you registered your domain with us)
+- Token (long random string for authorization)

-**Advanced API users only:** The dynDNS password technically is an API token.
+**Advanced API users:** The dynDNS token technically is a regular API token.
-If you also use our REST API, make sure to use a token for this purpose.
-Do not enter your account password when setting up your domain!
+You can also use the token to make requests to our REST API.
+(Currently, all tokens are equally powerful, i.e. a token used for dynDNS updates can also be used to perform other kinds of API operations.
+Token scoping is on our roadmap.)

 IPv6 Support
 ************